scottschmidl/Lifestyle-and-Wellbeing/README.md

 # Conclusion

 # Photo and Data Credits

-The picture in my heading was taken from the main website:
+The picture in my heading was webscraped from the main website:

 Link to main website: